Play Kid

 - Esc - exit the emulator

 You can also use breakpoints.
-A list with the current breakpoint addresses is provided in yellow.
-To create a breakpoint, enter the desired address (in $abcd format) into the text field and click Add BR.
-Remove a breakpoint with Remove BR.
+A list with the current breakpoint addresses is provided at the bottom.
+To create a breakpoint, either click on the address in the disassembly panel, or enter it (in $abcd format) into the text field and click +.
+Remove a breakpoint by clicking the × in the breakpoints list.
 Clear all current breakpoints with Clear all.

 CLI args